hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

 - _Flows CorDapp_: no code changes are required for Weaver enablement, as mentioned above
 - _Contracts CorDapp_: no code changes are required for Weaver enablement, as mentioned above
 - _Client Layer applications_: let us examine the adaptations required in detail:
-  * **Identity Service**: A Corda network needs to share its security group (or membership) configuration, i.e., its nodes' CA certificate chains, with a foreign network with which it seeks to interoperate.
+  * **Identity Service**: A Corda network needs to share its security domain (or membership) configuration, i.e., its nodes' CA certificate chains, with a foreign network with which it seeks to interoperate.
 Though such sharing can be implemented using several different mechanisms, ranging from manual to automated, the simplest and most modular way is to expose a REST endpoint that agents in foreign networks can reach.
 Further, this REST endpoint can be implemented as a standalone web application or it can be an extension of one or more of the existing client layer applications.
 (Multiple apps can expose the same endpoint serving the same information for redundancy.)
 We will demonstrate an example of this while leaving other implementation modes to the user.
     Let's say a Corda network consists of two nodes called `PartyA` and `PartyB`, each running a client layer application with a web server whose URL prefixes are `http://partya.mynetwork.com:9000` and `http://partyb.mynetwork.com:9000` respectively.
 Each app then can expose a REST endpoint (again, as an example) `http://partya.mynetwork.com:9000/node_sec_grp` and `http://partyb.mynetwork.com:9000/node_sec_grp` respectively.
     At each web server's backend, you need to implement logic to retrieve the node's ID and it's associated certificated chains.
 Sample code is given below for a Kotlin implementation built on `weaver-corda-sdk`.
 You can use this code verbatim, except for some minor changes like `<path-to-root-corda-net-folder>`, other parameters like security domain, and list of names of nodes as appropriate for your environment: